How can I help my trans partner with a medical transition?

 For example, hormone therapy is no walk in the park.
 Many trans people describe hormone therapy and much of their transition as feeling like going through puberty all over again.
 While that is a wanted process, that doesn't mean it's a comfortable or pleasant one.
 As a young person, you're still in puberty, so I don't need to remind you what that process can feel like.
 Her estrogen and/or anti-androgen therapy will likely have an impact on her sex drive or how she's sexual (both do often decrease sex drive), but it's tough to say what impact it will have or to talk about that impact as "feeling" more or less.
 It may make her feel less sexual, especially on days when she just doesn't feel well from the side effects.
 It may make her feel more sexual.
 When it comes to physical sensation, things will probably feel different (rather than more or less) in some respects, but it's tough to say how because that's so individual.
 Any of those changes are possible and may be constants or shift from day to day.
 One thing about the process of medically transitioning is that there are effects from the hormones, but then each person's brain will respond to them a little differently.
 Hormones can also affect how people's genitals respond and work sexually, so often times people will need to learn their bodies all over again for themselves, along with how they want to interact with any partners they might have.
 As well, ash she continues with hormones, how the different hormones make her feel about herself -- not physiologically, but psychologically - can create all kinds of changes, including with sexuality.

 Before genital surgery she will also deal with the social and interpersonal parts of transitioning: that's no less huge than surgery.
-Beyond managing reactions from family, friends and others, given that there are certainly some downsides in our culture to being seen as feminine she may also start to experience some of the not-at-all-beneficial parts of being female -- like being objectified, hypersexualized or sexually harassed or threatened -- that may impact her sexuality, too.
+Beyond managing reactions from family, friends and others, given that there are certainly some downsides in our culture to being seen as feminine she may also start to experience some of the not-at-all-beneficial parts of being a woman -- like being objectified, hypersexualized or sexually harassed or threatened -- that may impact her sexuality, too.

 Rather than putting your focus on what things might be like many steps down the road (potentially even after you two are no longer an item), I'd suggest keeping your concerns in the now.
 How is she feeling with the hormone therapy now?
 How is coming out going for her?
 How is she feeling about her sexual identity and sexual orientation?
 If she's dating you, she may just now be identifying as lesbian or bisexual and experiencing how others can treat you when you do, especially when you're also trans.
 How is she feeling now about her penis?
 For example, some trans feminine women are okay with their penis being treated as a penis, while others aren't okay with that.
-Some won't want to engage their male genitals in sex at all, others will want partners to treat it them as if they were female genitals.
+Some won't want to engage their "male" genitals in sex at all, others will want partners to treat it them as if they were "female" genitals.
 What does she even like a partner to call her genitals or other body parts right now?
 How we name our body parts and think of our body parts can make a huge difference in how we experience ourselves sexually, either solo or with a partner.
 And how she feels about things like this may be one way this month, but a different way the next.

 Communication is important in any relationship, but since she's going to experience a whole host of changes -- physical, psychological, emotional -- it's even more important for you two to stay in good communication.
 If you two do become sexual partners, the way that she is sexual with you next week may not be the way she wants to be sexual with you next month or next year, and that will likely have more to do with how she feels as a person and how she feels about her gender identity than about the results of genital surgery.

 Just so you know, if she has genital surgery and it is done by a competent and skilled surgeon, she is likely to leave that surgery with genitals that are fully sexually functional (though not reproductively functional).
 Surgeons all vary in their level of skill, and people also all heal differently from surgeries.
-Horror stories you have heard about genital surgery have likely either been based in bias about trans, or may have been addressing a lower quality of genital surgery than is ideal.
+Horror stories you have heard about genital surgery have likely either been based in bias about trans people, or may have been addressing a lower quality of genital surgery than is ideal.
 Not everyone can afford or access a great surgeon or quality healthcare, after all, and some trans people will feel that a possibly substandard surgery beats no surgery at all.

 ANY surgery of any kind carries risks, all of it requires time for healing afterwards, and error can always be made.
 But I'd not frame SRS or genital surgery differently in your mind than you would any other.
 For sure, the body parts being operated on may feel more personal than, say, having your appendix out.
 But surgery is a process, so trans people who are seeking out surgery have a lot of time to do research, consider their options, learn about the risks and benefits, and also just think for themselves about the bodies they want and need.
 She may have sexual side effects from surgery, or may experience her body sexually much differently than she did before surgery.
 But, again, our sexual experience does not tend to primarily be about our genitals alone.